 - 1.X\: Yes \\\: No: Is the PHA engaging in any activities that will contribute to the long- term asset management of its public housing stock, including how the Agency will plan for long-term operating, capital investment, rehabilitation, modernization, disposition, and other needs that have not been addressed elsewhere in this PHA Plan? - 2.
-What types of asset management activities will the PHA undertake? (select all that apply) - \\: Not applicable - X\: Private management - X\: Development-based accounting - X\: Comprehensive stock assessment - X\: Other: (list below) strategic redevelopment planning Approach to Preservation; 5-Year Sustainability Plan - 3.\\: Yes X: No: Has the PHA included descriptions of asset management activities in the optional Public Housing Asset Management Table?
+What types of asset management activities will the PHA undertake? (select all that apply) - \\: Not applicable - X\: Private management - X\: Development-based accounting - X\: Comprehensive stock assessment - X\: Other: (list below) strategic redevelopment planning; reorganization for Asset Management staffing functions - 3.\\: Yes X: No: Has the PHA included descriptions of asset management activities in the optional Public Housing Asset Management Table?